JuliaAI/MLJ.jl/docs/src/logging_workflows.md

+!!! note

+	Starting with MLJ 0.23.0, MLJFlow.jl methods are not immediately available, as the package has been removed as a direct dependency.
+Previous behaviour will require `using MLJFlow`.
+See also the "Warning" below.

 # Logging Workflows

-Currently the following workflows can log their outcomes to an external machine learning tracking platform, such as [MLflow](https://mlflow.org):
+In principle, the following workflows can log their outcomes to an external machine learning tracking platform, such as [mlflow](https://mlflow.org):

 - Estimating model performance using [`evaluate`](@ref)/[`evaluate!`](@ref).